domnikl/schema-registry-gitops/README.md

 ## TODOs

+* CLI params where to find YAML file
 * use a logger to control output
-* build as fat JAR
+* UNIT & INTEGRATION TESTS!
 * build as Docker container
-* UNIT & INTEGRATION TESTS!
 * ktlint
+* inline schemas (strings in YAML)
 * dump subcommand should write to a (given) YAML file
-* inline schemas
 * handle multiple YAML files (what about duplicate subjects?)
-* argparse to control subcommands
-* reading YAML input files + cli params where to find them
 * support Protobuf & JSON Schema
 * delete mode (should not be default) - deletes all unreferenced subjects